flowplayer/flash/plugins/bwcheck/README.txt

 3.2.11
 ------
 - #6 cache control headers don't work on chrome windows, just use the cache busting url param.
+- #47 close the connection or else wowza dispatches two bwcheck events.

 3.2.10
 ------